When I got my first Kuvasz, AJ, I had researched different breeds for over a year. I was not getting into it lightly.

 First let me reiterate – ALL DOGS LEARN THE SAME WAY.
 This is not what I am talking about when I talk about training differences.

-Many people believe that some dog breed are stubborn and don’t “listen”naturally.
+Many people believe that some dog breeds are stubborn and don’t “listen” naturally.
 This simply isn’t the case.

 Having had many Australian Shepherds and being exposed to many as well, I can state that each Aussie has a distinct personality.
 However, there are many things that are common among all Aussies with regard to in born characteristics.